hashicorp/terraform-website/content/source/docs/enterprise/saml/identity-provider-configuration-aad.html.md

 Follow these steps to configure Azure Active Directory (AAD) as the identity provider (IdP) for Private Terraform Enterprise (PTFE).

-This guide assumes you have an appropriate licensing agreement for Azure Active Directory that supports non-gallery appplication single sign-on.
+-> **Note:** This guide assumes you have an appropriate licensing agreement for Azure Active Directory that supports non-gallery application single sign-on.

 ## Configure a New AAD Non-Gallery Application